What Home Buyers Should Know About HOA’s

 Homeowners Associations

-When buying a home in any community it’s important to know in advance if there is a homeowner’s association.
-They are NOT all the same and buyers should not make assumptions, nor should they believe everything they see, especially on MLS listing pages.
-If you’ve never lived in a neighborhood with a HOA, you should find the following information to be helpful.
+When buying a home in any neighborhood, it’s essential to determine whether a homeowner’s association (HOA) is in place.
+Not all HOAs are the same, and buyers should avoid making assumptions or relying solely on MLS listings for accurate details.
+If you’ve never lived in a community with an HOA, the following information may be particularly helpful.

 Matt and Meray Gregory